 Proposed Lithium Mine in Humboldt County–Thacker Pass

-The Thacker Pass Draft Environmental Impact Statement is out, and the BLM is accepting public comments on it until September 14th, 2020.
+The Thacker Pass Final Environmental Impact Statement is out with a 30 day review period ending on January 4, 2021, and BLM will accept comments.
 Please submit comments to help us ensure that community concerns are addressed at the site and that their sensitive species, habitats, water, and air are protected during the permitting of this mine.

-Sample letter for comments can be found here.
+Sample letter for comments on the project generally can be found here.

 About the Mine